hidaj/SDNCockpit-Firewall/README.md

 I have implemented a Packet-filtering firewall, utilising flow roles in the RYU controller to filter packets based on their ip source and destination.
-Any inbound packets that do not meet the criteria of the flow roles are dropped, I have developed a whitelist effectively by defining the allowed traffic
+Any inbound packets that do not meet the criteria of the flow roles are dropped, I have developed a whitelist defining allowed traffic.

 A benefit of using such an implementation is that it is not resource intensive and should have a low impact on system performance an important factor when